 To ensure that your integration is functioning properly, you can create test orders using the information on the page.

-An order contains a unique id.
+An contains a unique id.
 You can use this identifier when , , , , , and .

 An order's shipTo values are displayed on .